Roots and Radishes

 • Recipes

-• Twitter
+• Newsletter

-• ×
+×

-Home » Breakfast
+Home » Recipes » Wholesome Breakfast Recipes

-Healthy Spring Veggie Breakfast Strata
+Cozy & Comforting Spring Veggie Breakfast Strata

-Jump to Recipe·Print Recipe
+Jump to Recipe·Print Recipe·5 from 1 review

 Bread cubes soaked in eggs and baked up with delicious spring produce and cheese?!
 YES.
-This healthy spring veggie breakfast strata is perfect for brunch, lazy Sundays, and meal prepping breakfasts (or lunches!).
+This spring veggie breakfast strata is perfect for brunch, lazy Sundays, and meal prepping breakfasts (or lunches!).
 It is vegetarian and an eggcellent (yep, I went there) way to use up day-old bread, or any spring produce in your fridge!

-Fully baked spring veggie breakfast strata in white ceramic baking dish this recipe
+Fully baked spring veggie breakfast strata in white ceramic baking dish. this recipe

 The Ingredients